Quantum Gravity, Hydrodynamics and Emergent Cosmology: A Collection of Perspectives: Emergent cosmology from quantum gravity

-\paragraph{Recent results and conclusions.} Given these encouraging results, a substantial theoretical effort has been devoted to (1) the improvement of the approximations used, and (2) the study of more physically realistic systems in order to make contact with observations.
-Both these directions can be concretely explored quite successfully, as we explain below, which speaks volumes on the solidity and viability of the whole program. \begin{enumerate} \item The two most important approximations employed are the mean-field approximation and the approximation of negligible interactions.
-Though in general going beyond mean-field is far from being easy, a promising strategy might be to follow the Bogoliubov approach to quantum fluids~\cite{pitaevskii2003bose,david}.
-Including interactions, instead, seems to generally produce cosmic acceleration, which might in turn generate a different, purely quantum geometric mechanism for inflation~\cite{deCesare:2016rsf,tom2}, or a phantom dark energy at very late times~\cite{Oriti:2021rvm}. \item There are two broad directions that have been explored in order to make contact with observations.
+Regarding the implementation of the relational strategy, exact relational observables have been constructed for the first time in the GFT Fock space by incorporating insights gained within the quantum reference frame context (see Section \ref{sec:relationalism}) into the GFT framework~\cite{lucaed}.
+These relational observables, constructed using frame POVMs, match the effective relational observables described above when the frame measurement associated with the POVMs carries intrinsic uncertainty~\cite{lucaed}. \item There are two broad directions that have been explored in order to make contact with observations.
 The first is to include more realistic matter fields.
 As a first step, a scalar field with a non-zero potential has been successfully included~\cite{tom}, leading in particular to interesting insights on the renormalization properties of these models (at least in the emergent, continuum regime).
 The second one consists in moving beyond homogeneity and thus studying the physics of cosmological perturbations~\cite{Gielen:2017eco,Gerhardt:2018byq,Marchetti:2021gcv}.
 For example, in~\cite{Marchetti:2021gcv} it has been shown that one can match the GR behavior only at late times and for super-horizon perturbations.
 These results have been substantially improved by causally coupling the reference fields to the quantum geometry and by considering states that include small quantum entanglement between the GFT quanta.
-The (scalar and isotropic) perturbations emerging from these quantum correlation functions have been shown to satisfy late-times GR dynamics with trans-Planckian quantum corrections~\cite{Jercher:2023nxa,Jercher:2023kfr}. \end{enumerate} In conclusion, from the perspective of the fundamental QG theory, relational cosmological physics emerge effectively as a hydrodynamic phenomenon in the limit in which the average number of quanta in the QG system is large.
-In this sense, a better understanding of the cosmic emergence process goes hand in hand with progresses in condensed matter physics, renormalization, phase transitions and relational physics.
-On the other hand, QG forces us to revisit these aspects of classical and quantum physics from its own perspective, stripping them of all the redundant, spacetime based information.
-This offers a unique chance of cross-fertilization between QG and other fields in physics, as discussed in this collection.
+The (scalar and isotropic) perturbations emerging from these quantum correlation functions have been shown to satisfy late-times GR dynamics with trans-Planckian quantum corrections~\cite{Jercher:2023nxa,Jercher:2023kfr}. \end{enumerate}